 The PROS And CONS Of Purchasing A New RV

-- Will have manufacturer warranties on appliances, chassis (Class A and C Motorhomes) the house part of the motorhome is warranted by the RV Manufacturer.
+- Will have separate manufacturer warranties on appliances, chassis (Class A and C Motorhomes).
+The house part of the motorhome is warranted by the RV Manufacturer.

 - You will have a better choice of floor-plans and interior colors etc. when buying new.

 - Loan interest rates are usually lower when financing a new Recreation Vehicle (depends on your credit history).

 - You will get the most up to date RV technology.

 - Will not have to worry whether the RV was well maintained before you bought it.

 - Will have that new vehicle smell (you can buy a can of spray scent that gives you the same smell, just a thought).

 - New RVs are not turned away from campgrounds and RV Resorts for being older than 10 years old (yes, some RV parks have a ten year rule)